Azargaz/INZ202021-Indico-MSTeams-Plugin/README.md

-3. Using the `client-id`, `client-secret` and `Redicrect URI` modify the [`config.py`](https://github.com/Azargaz/INZ202021-Indico-MSTeams-Plugin/blob/main/indico_vc_ms_teams/config.py) file (this step will be later removed - the plugin will be configured from the Indico interface instead).
+3. Using the `client-id`, `client-secret` and `Redicrect URI` modify the [`config.py`](https://github.com/Azargaz/INZ202021-Indico-MSTeams-Plugin/blob/main/indico_vc_ms_teams/config.py) file (this step will be later removed - instead the plugin will be configured using the Indico plugin interface).

 4. Install the directory of plugin as Python package using `pip` inside the same `virtualenv` where your Indico instance is installed e.g. `pip install ./vc_ms_teams`.